 Aloe vera has a pH similar to our hair, so it can be used as a leave-in conditioner.
-This natural conditioner contains rosewater and oils that moisturize and nourish your hair, leaving it silky soft, shiny, and manageable.
+This natural conditioner contains rosewater and oils necessary for moisturizing and hair nourishing, leaving it silky soft, shiny, and manageable.

 You Will Need

 - ¼ cup aloe vera juice

 - 1 teaspoon of argan oil (You can also use grapeseed or sweet almond oils)

 - 2-3 drops of essential oil of your choice (for fragrance)